brrrrrrrt/brt_videourlreplace/Documentation/AdministratorManual/ChangeLog/Index.rst

 =======  =========================================================================================================================
 Version  Changes
 =======  =========================================================================================================================
-1.0.7   - [FEATURE] via constants configurable option to disable thumbnails to just use plain responsible iframes
+1.0.7   - [FEATURE] via constants configurable option to disable thumbnails to just use plain responsive iframes

 	- set V7.x compatibility

 1.0.6   - [TASK] switch to youtube API v3 (used to fetch video title used in alt tag)